Gain Therapeutics (GANX)

 AI Analysis | Feedback

-Gene Mack was appointed CEO and President of Gain Therapeutics in January 2025, after serving as CFO since April 2024 and interim CEO since June 2024.
-He brings over 25 years of experience in the life sciences sector, encompassing clinical research, financing, capital markets, investing, corporate strategy, and business development.
-Prior to joining Gain, Mr. Mack served as CFO at privately held Imcyse SA from 2021 to 2023.
-Before Imcyse, he was CFO at OncoC4, a privately held biotechnology company that originated from Merck & Co's (MSD) $475 million acquisition of OncoImmune in 2020, where he had also been CFO.
+Gene Mack was appointed President and Chief Executive Officer of Gain Therapeutics in January 2025, having previously served as interim CEO since June 2024 and Chief Financial Officer since April 2024.
+He brings over 25 years of experience in the life sciences sector, encompassing clinical research, financing and capital markets, investing, corporate strategy, and business development.
+Prior to joining Gain Therapeutics, Mr. Mack served as CFO at privately held Imcyse SA from 2021 to 2023.
+Before that, he was CFO at OncoC4, a privately held biotechnology company that spun out of Merck & Co.'s $475 million acquisition of OncoImmune in 2020, where he had also served as CFO.
 He has held CFO roles for several development- and commercial-stage biopharmaceutical companies, raising over $350 million through IPOs and other equity transactions.
-Mr. Mack also worked as a senior publishing analyst covering the biotechnology and life sciences sector at various investment banks, including Gruntal & Co, Lazard, Mizuho, and HSBC.
-He holds a B.S. in Biochemistry and an M.B.A. in Finance from Fordham University.
+Earlier in his career, he spent nearly 15 years as a senior publishing analyst covering biotechnology and life sciences for investment banks, including Gruntal & Co, Lazard, Mizuho, and HSBC.
+Mr. Mack holds a B.S. in Biochemistry and an M.B.A. in Finance from Fordham University.

-Gianluca Fuggetta, Senior Vice President, Finance and Principal Financial Officer
+Gianluca Fuggetta Senior Vice President of Finance and Principal Financial Officer

 AI Analysis | Feedback